Growing Luffa Flowers for Bees

 How Luffa Plants Help Bees

-But uniqueness aside, the Luffa vine grows into a large beautiful vine.
-It is an annual but can provide a nice Summer screen to any outdoor area.
+Uniqueness aside, the Luffa vine grows into a large beautiful vine.
+A large annual that can provide a nice Summer screen to any outdoor area.

 When the bright yellow luffa flowers appear in late Summer, they become a viable source of food to add to your bee’s diet.